AllenCell/aics-segmentation/README.md

 After following the installation instructions above, users will find that the classic image segmentation workflow in the toolkit is:

 1. formulated as a simple 3-step workflow for solving 3D intracellular structure segmentation problem using restricted number of selectable algorithms and tunable parameters
-2. accompanied by a ["lookup table"](./docs/toolkit_paper_lookup_table_20181206.pdf) with 20 representative structure localization patterns and their results as a reference, as well as the Jupyter notebook for these workflows as a starting point.
-The [pseudocode of all 20 workflows](./docs/toolkit_paper_SI_vFinalForBioRxiv.pdf) are also provided.
+2. accompanied by a ["lookup table"](https://www.allencell.org/segmenter.html#lookup-table) with 20+ representative structure localization patterns and their results as a reference, as well as the Jupyter notebook for these workflows as a starting point.

 Typically, we use Jupyter notebook as a "playground" to explore different algorithms and adjust the parameters.
 After determining the algorithms and parameters, we use Python scritps to do batch processing/validation on a large number of data.